 We need five terminals to connect the bipolar voltage, the differential input and the output.
 Mostly the first symbol without the terminals for power is used, because of it's simplicity.
 The actual symbol (third symbol, DIN EN 60617) is seldom used in schematics.
 Without power (UCC- and UCC+) the op-amp will not function, so don't forget to connect pin 4 and 7 even when the first symbol is used in your circuit!

-An op-amp without feedback and external components can't be used as amplifier.
+An op-amp without feedback and external components can not be used as an amplifier.
 Even with a small voltage, the output voltage will be equal to or greater than the supply voltage.
 Such a situation is called the saturation of the amplifier.

 But a comparator needs this behaviour!

 If we hold the inverting input to ground (0 V) the voltage Uin applied to the positive input will saturate the op-amp and the the output will be maximum positive.
 With a negative Uin the output will be maximum negative.

 We need two resistors (R1, R2) for the LED's.
-Calculate their values if the current should not exceed 2 mA and document the calculations.
+Calculate their values, if the current should not exceed 2 mA and document the calculations.
 Now test the polarity tester circuit.
 Use for this an 1.5 V AA battery connected between Uin- (GND) and Uin+ in two ways.
-Measure and document the voltages on your batteries and the output voltages for a positive and a negative input voltage.
+Measure and document the voltages on all your batteries and the output voltages for a positive and a negative input voltage.